 I’ve always loved the idea of having a chalkboard pantry door, so we decided to tackle it recently.
 It’s so easy to paint your own chalkboard door, and it’s a really fun project!

 For a few weeks now, I’ve been trying to talk Corey into letting me paint one (or, you know, ALL) of our interior doors black.
-I’ve been in love with the look ever since I saw it on A Well Dressed Home, and it’s been all over the place lately.
+I’ve been in love with the look for a long time, and it’s been all over the place lately.
 I love the pop of drama and I love how unexpected it is.
 It’s hard to make something as boring as an interior door look special, so I think that painting it is a fun, low-cost way to achieve something fun and different.